tradle/multiqueue/README.md

 ## Usage

+### Basic

-See [example](./example.js) for a lesson in nagging
+See [example](./example.js) for a basic lesson in nagging

+### Self-ordering

+The queues are self-ordering, provided you specify the position of each item.

+See [example-order](./example-order.js) for a basic lesson in unscrambling eggs

 ## Todo

-Improve accounting of lanes, maybe using level-updown to atomically save a lane name with the append to changes-feed
+Improve accounting of queues, maybe using level-updown to atomically save a queue name with the append to changes-feed